 All types of larkspur plants have divided leaves, long stems and attractive blooms.
 They prefer full sun locations with moderately moist soil that is well-drained; however, they can also tolerate partial shade in some areas.
 Larkspur is best grown from seed planted directly into the garden or transplanted from seedlings purchased at garden centers.
 The plants should be spaced at least 18 inches apart to ensure adequate air circulation, which can help prevent fungal diseases such as powdery mildew.
 When planting from seed, cover lightly with soil as light aids in germination.

-See also What is lisianthus flowers Plant
+See also What is Lima beans (Phaseolus lunatus) Plant

 Larkspur is easy to care for once established.
 Water regularly during dry spells to keep the soil evenly moist but not soggy; too much water can cause root rot or fungal diseases such as crown rot or stem rot.
 Deadheading spent blooms will encourage more blossoms throughout the summer months; however, it is not necessary for perennial varieties since their blooms last for multiple seasons.
 Fertilize in spring before growth begins to promote healthy foliage and abundant blooms.